-After several months of rumors and leaks, Samsung has finally launched the Galaxy Note 20 series.
-This time around, you get two 5G-enabled flagships right out of the box (at least in the US) instead of three models spanning 4G and 5G connectivity that we saw in the Galaxy Note 10 line.
-Of course, if you’re rocking a Note series phone from last year, you still have a pretty decent flagship in your pocket.
-But the Galaxy Note 20 phones take things up several notches and catch up to other 2020 flagships with attributes such as a high refresh rate display, more camera megapixels, the latest processor, and more.
+Samsung launched the Galaxy Note 20 series in August 2020 with two 5G-enabled flagships (at least in the US) instead of three models spanning 4G and 5G connectivity that made up the Galaxy Note 10 line.
+Of course, if you’re rocking a Note series phone from 2019, you still have a pretty decent flagship in your pocket.
+However, the Galaxy Note 20 phones take things up several notches and catch up to other 2020 flagships with attributes such as a high refresh rate display, more camera megapixels, an upgraded processor, and more.

 Samsung Galaxy Note 20 vs Galaxy Note 10 series